pitt-crc/Jupyter-Authenticator/README.md

 c.Authenticator.missing_role_redirect = 'https://my.redirect.domain'
 ```

+If your system assigns multiple VPN roles to users and more than a single role is reported by the header
+defined by `vpn_header`, the VPN roles should be provided in the header as a semicolon delimited list
+(e.g., `role1;role2`).

 ## Architecture and Security Recommendations

 This authenticator relies on HTTP headers that can be spoofed by a malicious client.